Knee Replacement Pain that Won’t Go Away: Why A "Perfect" Scan Still Hurts

 In severe or refractory cases, neuromodulation may help reduce abnormal nerve signalling when other treatments have not been enough.

-Medications to Settle Nerve Pain and Muscle Spasms
+Medications to Treat Nerve Pain and Muscle Spasms

-Medication management focuses on calming an overactive nervous system.
+Medication management focuses on calming overactive pain nerves, treating nerve pain.

 Depending on the pattern of pain, treatment may include medicines used for nerve pain, sleep disruption, or muscle spasm.